 Owners love to use Pecan for furniture.
 Because it has many color options such as light, dark and red.
 This color and grain pattern depends on their environment of origin.

 Pecans are known for their hardness and stiffness.
-Mainly it is used for tools handling and flooring.
+It is mainly used for making tool handles and flooring.
 Pecan is not considered suitable for outdoor applications.
 Because it has no decay resistance properties.

 |Scientific Name:||Carya illinoinensis|